flavienbwk/Neo4j-Example-Spotifylike/README.md

 # Installing Neo4j

-You can follow [this official tutorial](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/) to install Neo4j.
+You can follow [this official tutorial](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/) to install Neo4j for your Debian machine.

 ## Configuration of Neo4j :